 D. Informal review by the Planning Board.

-(1) At the request of a developer, the Planning Board shall grant one informal review of a concept plan for a development for which the developer intends to prepare and submit an application for development.
+(1) At the request of a developer, the Planning Board shall grant one informal review of a concept plan for a major subdivision/major site plan for which the developer intends to prepare and submit an application for development.

 (2) The developer shall be required to submit a fee for such an informal review in accordance with § 276-67 of this chapter; however, no professional review(s) will be undertaken unless the developer agrees to pay for said review(s).